-- 1. \$480 for each Dependent; - 2. \$400 for any Elderly Family; - 3.
-For any family that is not an Elderly Family or disabled family, but has a member other than the head of household or spouse, Handicapped/Disabled Assistance Expenses in excess of three percent of Annual Income, but this allowance may not exceed the employment income received by Family members who are 18 years of age or older, as a result of the assistance to the Disabled Person; - 4.
-For any Elderly or Disabled Family, - a.
-That has no disability assistance expenses, an allowance for Medical Expenses, equal to the amount by which the Medical Expenses exceed three percent of Annual Income; - b.
-That has Disability Assistance Expenses greater than or equal to three percent of Annual Income, an allowance for Disability Assistance expenses computed in accordance with paragraph 3, above, plus an allowance for medical expenses, that is equal to the Family's Medical Expenses; - c.
-That has Disability Assistance Expenses that are less than three percent of Annual Income, an allowance for combined Disability Assistance Expenses and Medical Expenses, that is equal to the amount by which the sum of these expenses exceeds three percent of Annual Income; and - 5.
-Child Care Expenses.
+- 1. \$480 for each Dependent;

+- 2. \$400 525 for any Elderly Family;

+- 3. For any family that is not an Elderly Family or disabled family, but has a member other than the head of household or spouse, Handicapped/Disabled Assistance Expenses in excess of three not to exceed ten (10%) percent of Annual Income, but this allowance may not exceed the employment income received by Family members who are 18 years of age or older, as a result of the assistance to the Disabled Person; Note: under HOTMA, the allowance of ten percent (10%) must follow a phased in approach as follows:

+- 5% Year One

+- 7.5% Year Two

+- 10% Year Three

+- 4. For any Elderly or Disabled Family,

+- 1. a.
+That has no disability assistance expenses, an allowance for Medical Expenses, equal to the amount by which the Medical Expenses do not exceed three ten percent (10%) of Annual Income;

+- b.
+That has Disability Assistance Expenses greater than or equal to three percent of Annual Income, an allowance for Disability Assistance expenses computed in accordance with paragraph 3, above, plus an allowance for medical expenses, that is equal to the Family's Medical Expenses;

+- c.
+That has Disability Assistance Expenses that are less than three ten percent of Annual Income.